boldflight/BibleConverter/test_EPUB/output/jer.md

 ### The Lord Promises a Second Time to Restore Israel and Judah

-[1] The **Lord’**s message came to Jeremiah a second time while he was still confined in the courtyard of the guardhouse.
+[1] The **Lord**'s message came to Jeremiah a second time while he was still confined in the courtyard of the guardhouse.
 [2] “I, the **Lord**, do these things.
 I, the **Lord**, form the plan to bring them about.
 I am known as the **Lord**.
 I say to you, [3] ‘Call on me in prayer and I will answer you.
 I will show you great and mysterious things that you still do not know about.’
 [4] For I, the **Lord** God of Israel, have something more to say about the houses in this city and the royal buildings of Judah that have been torn down for defenses against the siege ramps and military incursions of the Babylonians: